-As I'm sure you're aware there are many different types of mold and not all are fatal to your woods lifespan.
-Blue-stain mould and discolouration is esspecially common during warmer periods this is due to the increase in temperature allowing the mould to grow more rapidly.
-If the timber is pressure treated this mold is not detrimental to your product as this treatment stops fungal infestation, therefore the mould rests on the surface of the wood and not deep inside.
+As I'm sure you're aware there are many different types of mould and not all are fatal to the lifespan of your wood.
+Blue-stain mould and discolouration are especially common during warmer periods this is due to the increase in temperature allowing the mould to grow more rapidly.
+If the timber is pressure treated this mould is not detrimental to your product as this treatment stops any fungal infestation, therefore the mould rests on the surface of the wood and not deep inside.

-To remove it either pressure wash the surface, brush it off, use a damp cloth to wipe it off or simply let nature take its place and leave it to gradually dissapear and rest assured when the product is in the open air the mould will not return.
+To remove it either pressure-wash the surface, brush it off, use a damp cloth to wipe it off or simply let nature take its place and leave it to gradually disappear and rest assured when the product is in the open air the mould will not return.

 Warping occurs due to swelling and shrinking, which is not something that can always be prevented against as all wood varies in density and texture this is because all wood at some point will/ has been exposed to moisture.
 Warping may look unpleasant if you have fence panels moving around, however it is a natural occurrence and does not affect the structural characteristics or the overall strength of the wood.

 There are five different types of warping:

 - Crook (wain): Warping along the length of the edge of the timber